-In certain cases, if we pay a Provider amounts that are your responsibility, such as Deductibles, Copayments or Coinsurance, we may collect such amounts directly from you.
-You agree that we have the right to collect such amounts from you.
+In certain cases, if the Plan pays a Provider amounts that are your responsibility, such as Deductibles, Copayments or Coinsurance, the Plan may collect such amounts directly from you.
+You agree that we, on behalf of the Employer, have the right to collect such amounts from you.

 The tables below outline the Plan's Covered Services and the cost share(s) you must pay.
 In many spots you will see the statement, "Benefits are based on the setting in which Covered Services are received."
 In these cases you should determine where you will receive the service (i.e., in a Doctor's office, at an outpatient hospital facility, etc.) and look up that location to find out which cost share will apply.
 For example, you might get physical therapy in a Doctor's office, an outpatient hospital facility, or during an inpatient hospital stay.
 For services in the office, look up "Office and Home Visits."
 For services in the outpatient department of a hospital, look up "Outpatient Facility Services."
 For services during an inpatient stay, look up "Inpatient Services."
-For services involving mental health, substance use disorder, or behavioral health treatment for Autism Spectrum Disorders, look up "Mental Health and Substance Use Disorder (Chemical Dependency) Services.
+For services involving Mental Health and Substance Use Disorder, or behavioral health treatment for Autism Spectrum Disorders, look up "Mental Health and Substance Use Disorder Services.